adelebrgx/Pokemon-TCG/README.md

 A Null Controller class, which implements the Null Object Pattern, was created to assign a Null Controller to a Player to perform tests more easily.

 The controller doesn't contain the logic of the game itself as the MVC model hadn't been studied in class yet.
 However, it is set in the model but the controller allows to delegate to entities the logic of a game.
+As such, the cards and abilities are implemented as visitors.